audietron171/Unofficial-LG-Theming-Template-UX9-/README.md

 <li> Create a folder called "LGThemeTemplate" in a location of your choice. </li>
 <li>Download the files and place in this folder.
 Should look like "./LGThemeTemplate/app", "./LGThemeTemplate/gradle" etc.</li>
 <li>Download and install Android Studio.
 The latest version (tested 4.1.1) works fine.
 When installing, accept all defaults except you may de-select “Install Virtual Device” (themes cannot be applied to Virtual Devices since they aren’t LG).</li>
-<li>Open the “LG” project (will have the green Android logo) and wait for the program to complete the preparation.</li>
+<li>Open the “LGThemeTemplate” project (will have the green Android logo) and wait for the program to complete the preparation.</li>
 </ol>
 <h5>Compiling for the first time:</h5>
 <ol>